-LAS VEGAS, NV. – January 30 2019 – Dignity Health-St. Rose Dominican, southern Nevada’s only faith-based not-for-profit hospital system, today announced more than $350,000 in grant awards to eight nonprofit collaborations in southern Nevada.
+LAS VEGAS, January 15, 2020 – Dignity Health-St. Rose Dominican, southern Nevada’s only faith-based not-for-profit hospital system, announced more than $365,000 in grant awards to eight nonprofit collaborations in southern Nevada.

 The Dignity Health Community Grant program continues a tradition of more than 20-years, awarding funding to local programs and organizations working to address the greatest health needs of the community, emphasizing prevention, building upon existing services in the community, and engaging diverse community stakeholders.

-“Spreading Humankindness is a big task and we can’t change the world by ourselves,” said Eugene Bassett, Senior Vice President of Operations, Dignity Health Nevada.
-“Through Dignity Health’s Community Grants Program, we work collaboratively to partner with others in our community who share our goal of improving the health of the vulnerable and underserved.
+“Sharing Humankindness is a big task and we can’t change the world by ourselves,” said Holly Lyman, Community Health Director for Dignity Health-St. Rose Dominican.
+“Our Dignity Health Community Grant Program allows us to work collaboratively with partners in our community who share our goal of improving the health of the vulnerable and underserved.
+This year’s was exceptionally difficult, as we heard from so many worthy groups working to better our community.
 We are grateful for all the applications we received and congratulate this year’s recipients.”

 Stallman Touro Clinic at The Shade Tree

 This grant assists the Stallman Touro Clinic at The Shade Tree to continue its work providing care for women and children escaping domestic violence situations.
 The clinic offers primary care, ensures continuity of pediatric care, and restores prescription medications lost or left behind.
 Additional services include mental healthcare, substance abuse treatment, and gynecological care.

 Therapeutic Residential Foster Care